sonicepk/rpi-cm4-ptp-guide/ek-notes.md

 # My pins

-The pins need to be connected as follows:
+The Ublox pins need to be connected as follows:

 | GPS pin no | u-blox pin name | IO header | header pin no | header pin name | description |
 | --- | --- | --- | --- | --- | --- |